henry-purcell/henry-purcell.github.io/purcell-society-edition/vol-19.md

 Publisher: Novello & Co. (now Wise Music)
 Publication date: 1994

-The full score is available to purchase in [paperback](https://www.musicroom.com/product/musnov15101901/purcell-society-volume-19-the-indian-queen.aspx) and [hardback](https://www.musicroom.com/product/musnov15101901/purcell-society-volume-19-the-indian-queen.aspx).
+The full score is available to purchase in [hardback](https://www.musicroom.com/product/musnov15101901/purcell-society-volume-19-the-indian-queen.aspx).

 Note about the edition: